thecarp/dactyl-keyboard/doc/options-wrist-rest-mounts.md

 #### Parameter <a id="blocks-wrist-side-depth">`depth`</a>

 The thickness of the mount in mm along the axis of the fastener(s).

-This is typically larger than the partner-side depth to allow adjustment.
+## Section <a id="aliases">`aliases`</a>

+Short names for different parts of the mount, for use elsewhere in the application.

-#### Parameter <a id="blocks-wrist-side-pocket-height">`pocket-height`</a>
+### Parameter <a id="aliases-blocks">`blocks`</a>

-The height of the nut pocket inside the mounting plate, in mm.

-With a large positive value, this will provide a chute for the nut(s) to go in from the top of the plinth, which allows you to hide the hole beneath the pad.
-With a large negative value, the pocket will instead open from the bottom, which is convenient if `depth` is small.
-With a small value or the default value of zero, it will be necessary to pause printing in order to insert the nut(s); this last option is therefore recommended for advanced users only.
+A map of short names to specific blocks as such, i.e. `partner-side` or `wrist-side`.

-### Parameter <a id="blocks-aliases">`aliases`</a>
+### Parameter <a id="aliases-nuts">`nuts`</a>

-A map of short names to specific blocks, i.e. `partner-side` or `wrist-side`.
-Such aliases are for use elsewhere in the configuration.
+A map of short names to nuts.
+Nuts are identified by tuples (lists of two items) where each tuple names a block, i.e. `partner-side` or `wrist-side`, and indexes a fastener in the `heights` list above.
+Indexing starts from zero.

+This parameter is used to name nuts to go on each end of each threaded rod.
+The intended use for this is with negative-space `tweaks`, where you target each nut by its name and supply `positive: false`.
+Some recipes:

+- To get a cavity for a nut wholly inside a block, just target the nut for a tweak without an offset or other special arguments.
+It will be necessary to pause printing in order to insert the nut in such a cavity.
+- To get a pocket for sliding in a nut from the top of the mount, hull a nut in its place with the same nut, offset higher on the z axis.
+Design the pad of the wrist rest to cover the pocket.
+- To get a similar pocket that opens from the bottom, target a nut in place with `at-ground`.
+Use a bottom plate to hide the pocket.
+- To get a nut boss instead of a pocket, offset a nut on the y axis.
+This is also useful with hex-head bolts.

 ⸻